Best Betting Exchanges in the UK

 Betfair is known for its excellent odds, which the company says tend to be around 20% better than those that are offered by a more traditional online bookmaker in the UK.
 However, the default rate of commission at Betfair is five per cent, which is higher than other exchanges.

-Having long been independent, Betfair went through a major merger with Irish bookmaker Paddy Power a few years ago, creating one of the biggest betting brands in the whole world.
+Having long been one of the independent bookmakers, Betfair went through a major merger with Irish bookmaker Paddy Power a few years ago, creating one of the biggest betting brands in the whole world.
 Then, that new company - Paddy Power Betfair - was part of another takeover as it became a part of Flutter Entertainment, which owns a host of globally famous betting organisations.

 Betfair remains a leading light when it comes to betting exchanges in the UK, with a truly massive range of sports and markets to bet on here, as well as specials for politics, current affairs, TV and film.
 Betfair customers are unlikely to ever run out of things to bet on.